Recycling Food Waste

-For a free food scraps bucket, please call Repulic Services (Alllied Waste) at 425-452-4762.
+For a free food scraps bucket, please call Repulic Services at 425-452-4762.
 Compostable bags fit inside the food scraps bucket and make recycling easier.
 Please do not use plastic bags.
 See places in Bellevue where you can purchase approved compostabe Biobags.

 Please do not put food scraps down the garbage disposal.
 Many food items turn into grease and cause sewer backups.

 By recycling food waste, you’ll have more room in your garbage can, and you may be able to downsize your can and save money.
-Check the Republic Services (Allied Waste) website for more information on food waste recycling.